clncbogdan/How-to-React/tic-tac-toe/README.md

  - Store a game history as the game progresses
  - Allow players to navigate back to previous moves.

 It is a great start to dive into React framework and learn some of the basic terminology and best practices.

+# How to run

+ 1. Clone the project on your local machine;
+ 2. Navigate to that folder and open a terminal inside the folder;
+ 3. Run `npm start` from the command line;
+ 4. Enjoy! :)

 # Key concepts